Methamphetamine: 6 tips to leave Ice behind

 Find out more about emerging drug research.

-Human beings are a strong species.
+Human beings are strong and resilient.
 We can put up with a hell of a lot of pain and discomfort.
-Endurance is one of the key qualities that have helped us to thrive as a species.
-Withdrawing from methamphetamines and resisting the urge to use again tests that endurance.
-It’s a challenge we can certainly overcome.
-Knowing what to expect and seeking support can help you succeed.
+Endurance is one of the key qualities that has helped us to thrive as a species.
+Withdrawing from meth and resisting the urge to use again, tests that endurance.
+Knowing what to expect and seeking support helps your chances of success.

 Our 6 tips for change

-If you’re thinking of changing how methamphetamine impacts your life, there are some things you can do to prepare.
+If you’re thinking of changing how meth impacts your life, there are some things you can do to prepare:

-3. Consider changing your environment.
-Sometimes entering a detox or rehab facility can help give you the space you need to change.
-Routine often plays a huge role in drug use, so disrupting your daily routine can be the key to change.
-There are government-funded free facilities available in every state, but many people choose to enter a private facility which can cost as places are typically available sooner.
+- Consider changing your environment.
+Sometimes entering a detox or rehab facility can help give you the space you need to start making changes.
+Routine often plays a huge role in drug use, so disrupting your daily routine can be incredibly helpful.
+There are government-funded free facilities available in every state, but many people choose to enter a paid private facility, as places are typically available sooner.

-5. Take a first step.
+- Take a first step.
 This is the most important part.
 Today could be the day — it’s as good a day as any.
-To make progress you first need to make a start and start heading in the direction you want to take — heading towards feeling like yourself again and getting back to all that life has to offer.
-Getting back to a life without the extreme highs and lows.
-You can regain a life of normalcy, with peaceful rhythms of eating, sleeping, working, chores.
-You can also find those natural highs again like hearing your kids giggle at one of your jokes, hugging your partner or running along the beach and seeing the sunset – you get the idea.
+To make progress, you need to head in the direction you want to go — heading towards feeling like yourself again and getting back to all that life has to offer.
+Getting back to a life without those extreme highs and lows.
+You can regain a life of normality, with peaceful rhythms of eating, sleeping, working, chores.
+You can find those natural highs again like hearing your kids giggle at one of your jokes, hugging your partner or running along the beach and seeing the sunset – you get the idea.
 Your life can belong to you again.